 Because new development will likely be more intense than the existing development, ample parking must be provided.
-Vast amounts of surface parking should bе discouraged. particularly in front of buildings.
-Structured necessary, parking, where should be encouraged and located to the side of or behind buildings, and not facing Ben White Boulevard.
+Vast amounts of surface parking should discouraged, be particularly in front of buildings.
+Structured should parking. necessary, where encouraged and located to the side of or behind buildings, and not facing Ben White Boulevard.